 Autofill credit cards, contacts, and passwords in Safari on Mac

-With AutoFill, Safari can automatically fill in your credit card information, contact information from the Contacts app, passwords, and more.
-It can also create a strong password for you when you set up a password on a website.
-Fields where Safari has entered information are highlighted in yellow.
+With AutoFill, you can easily fill in your previously saved credit card information, contact information from the Contacts app, passwords, and more.
+You can also have a strong password created for you when you set up a password on a website.
+Fields where information has been entered for you are highlighted in yellow.

 Fill in your credit card info